I'm an

 experimentalist.
 I enjoy making online

-websites and toys and
+websites and tools, and

-websites and toys, such as
+websites and tools, such as

 I've spent time